junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He closes his eyes, listening to that rhythm, thinking this is a long day.
 And tomorrow will be better.
 It has to.

 He wakes up finding himself on the bed, all clothes on but the boots are off.
 The room is still vaguely dim without a window.
 But the freshness in his head tells him it's been a full and nice long night's sleep.
+Something he doesn't usually find when waking up.

 Dean sits up slowly.
 Remembering this isn't his room.